trydyingtolive/Marie/docs/quickstart.rst

 Getting Started With Marie
 **************************

 Marie is a snap to set up and run.
-This document was created to get up up and running as quickly as possible.
+This document was created to get up and running as quickly as possible.

 Installing Marie
 =================